RussellVaccaro5/RussellVaccaro5.github.io/index.md

 permalink: /
 ---

-I work in technical go-to-market and use this site to collect what I am learning about sales, technology, performance, and deliberate practice.
+I work in technical go-to-market and use this site to collect what I am learning then organize and develop my opinions.

 [LinkedIn](https://www.linkedin.com/in/russellvaccaro/) ·
 [Email](mailto:russ@vaccaro.io)